 Labour cost is one of the two most expensive manageable costs in your restaurant and café, but the only one that can be managed in real-time, in response to unpredictable fluctuations in revenue.

-Effective rostering is the single most proactive means of achieving sustainable profitability and can both elevate a business above the 37% of food and beverage businesses that lost money in 2017/18, or the one in five close every year.
+Effective rostering is the single most proactive means of achieving sustainable profitability.
+It can elevate a business above the 37% of food and beverage businesses that lost money in 2017-18, or the one in five that close their doors each year.